Should I Repair or Replace My Furnace?

-Likewise, if you’re planning on retiring soon, investing in a new furnace may be a smart choice.
+Likewise, if you’re planning on retiring soon, investing in a new furnace for your Cincinnati home may be a smart choice.
 If the system is outdated, getting a new one will end up saving you money on repeat repairs.
 But if you’ve replaced your unit in the last 10 years, continuing with repairs is likely a better option than getting a replacement.

 Consider Your Safety